 I spent yesterday afternoon with my friends Laura and Hannah and their kids, at Hannah’s house.
 It was a lovely relaxed afternoon and it was great to catch up.

 Leftwing Idiot and I had an unusually long wait for my fracture clinic appointment this morning.
-We sat in the large waiting room chatting away while a steady stream of staff marched in calling out other patients’ names, but… read more
+We sat in the large waiting room chatting away while a steady stream of staff marched in calling out other patients’ names, but not … read more

 Most of my tics are completely random and not triggered by any external factors, but there’s a strange cluster of tics that do respond automatically to prompts from other people.
 They include:

 It’s been a bumpy start to the year so far but things have finally started getting back on track.
-My hands are doing much better and on Wednesday I was able to start using… read more
+My hands are doing much better and on Wednesday I was able to start using my much-loved Trekinetic wheelchair once again. … read more

 Leftwing Idiot and I are hanging out at the castle – he’s watching TV while I write this post.